linq2js/deflux/readme.md

 ```

 You can pass payloadFactory to produce new payload from calling context and input args.
-Calling context has some props: ownedProps (the original props retrieved from parent component),
+Calling context has some props: ownProps (the original props retrieved from parent component),
 mappedProps (the props that component will be used to render)
 payloadFactory has prototype:<br/>
 (arg1, arg2, ...) => payload.